dougburks/ohmydebn-docs/docs/faq.md

 Why use Debian Cinnamon instead of Linux Mint or Linux Mint Debian Edition (LMDE)?
 Linux Mint and LMDE are great, but there are a few reasons why you might want to use Debian 13 Cinnamon instead:

 - Linux Mint is only available for x86 architecture.
 If you're on ARM, you need a distro compiled for ARM that can run Cinnamon (like Debian).
-- Suppose you want to take a Debian 13 derivative (like Proxmox 9) and add the Cinnamon desktop.
-You can then use this repo to turn it into OhMyDebn!
+- Raspberry Pi OS is based on Debian 13.
+You can use this repo to turn it into OhMyDebn!
 - For fun and for science!